Langlands program

 In mathematics, the Langlands program is a set of conjectures about connections between number theory, the theory of automorphic forms, and geometry.
 It was proposed by the Canadian mathematician Langlands (1967, 1970).
-It seeks to relate the structure of Galois groups in algebraic number theory to automorphic forms and, more generally, the representation theory of algebraic groups over local fields and adeles.
+More precisely, it seeks to relate the structure of Galois groups in algebraic number theory to automorphic forms and, more generally, the representation theory of algebraic groups over local fields and adeles.

 Background

-The Langlands program is built on existing ideas: the philosophy of cusp forms formulated a few years earlier by Harish-Chandra and Gelfand (1963), the work and Harish-Chandra's approach on semisimple Lie groups, and in technical terms the trace formula of Selberg and others.
+The Langlands program is built on existing ideas: the philosophy of cusp forms formulated a few years earlier by Harish-Chandra and Gelfand, the work and Harish-Chandra's approach on semisimple Lie groups, and in technical terms the trace formula of Selberg and others.

 What was new in Langlands' work, besides technical depth, was the proposed connection to number theory, together with its rich organisational structure hypothesised (so-called functoriality).

-Harish-Chandra's work exploited the principle that what can be done for one semisimple (or reductive) Lie group, can be done for all.
+Harish-Chandra's work exploited the principle that what can be done for one semisimple (or reductive) Lie group can be done for all.
 Therefore, once the role of some low-dimensional Lie groups such as GL(2) in the theory of modular forms had been recognised, and with hindsight GL(1) in class field theory, the way was open to speculation about GL(n) for general n > 2.

-The 'cusp form' idea came out of the cusps on modular curves but also had a meaning visible in spectral theory as "discrete spectrum", contrasted with the "continuous spectrum" from Eisenstein series.
+The "cusp form" idea came out of the cusps on modular curves but also had a meaning visible in spectral theory as "discrete spectrum", contrasted with the "continuous spectrum" from Eisenstein series.
 It becomes much more technical for bigger Lie groups, because the parabolic subgroups are more numerous.

 In all these approaches technical methods were available, often inductive in nature and based on Levi decompositions amongst other matters, but the field remained demanding.

 From the perspective of modular forms, examples such as Hilbert modular forms, Siegel modular forms, and theta-series had been developed.